david-a-parry/vcfhacks/examples_bin.md

     ./filterVcfOnVcf -i input_snpfiltered_evsfiltered.vcf -f controls.vcf -o input_snpfiltered_evsfiltered_vcffiltered.vcf -y 0.01

+Using the --annotation option with filterVcfOnVcf can be used to add custom allele frequency (AF) and allele number (AN) annotations to the output, which can be used for filtering on allele frequency by findBiallelic and getFunctionalVariants.
+This can be useful either to allow filtering on a different allele frequency with those programs and is particularly useful when a variants contains two or more alternate alleles where one may be common and the other rare.
+In these cases, the variant won't be filtered because the rare allele has a frequency below the frequency filter used but downstream scripts such as findBiallelic can ignore the common allele by reading the custom allele frequency values for those alleles.
+The example below will do the same as the previous command but also add the allele frequency/number annotations 'controls_AF' and 'controls_AN':

+    ./filterVcfOnVcf -i input_snpfiltered_evsfiltered.vcf -f controls.vcf --annotation controls -o input_snpfiltered_evsfiltered_vcffiltered.vcf -y 0.01

 We can also filter using VCFs such as those available from the **ExAC** project using allele frequency (AF) annotations in the VCF INFO field if we pass the **--info_filter/-w** option:

     ./filterVcfOnVcf -i input_snpfiltered_evsfiltered.vcf -f ExAC.r0.1.sites.vep.vcf.gz -o input_snpfiltered_evsfiltered_vcffiltered.vcf -y 0.01  -w